elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 value.
 The dataset's structure includes x_train with a shape of (60000, 28, 28, 1).

 ### Question 04

+- **Step necessary to run the code**:
+	- Download and install Python from www.python.org
+	- Download and install some IDE for programming in Python (for example, PyCharm)
+	- Go to Git using the link from the task (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
+	- Creat new PyCharm project
+	- Create new *.py file in PyCharm project
+	- Copy the code from the link (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
+	- Paste to the *.py file
+	- Run
+	- It can be the case that the program does not run.
+It can happen since the code imports some libraries that are not yet installed on the computer.
+Libraries can be installed using the following options:
+		- Using PyCharm IDE: it highlights the missing libraries, do right click and proceed with intallation (Elena did this option and it worked out smoothly)
+		- Using terminal: using a command "$ pip install" + "name of the library"
-**Pyhton versions and dependencies**: Are listed in the README.md
+- **Versions are being used to run the code (python version and all dependencies)**: Are listed in the README.md.
 Systems where the code has been tested:
 	 * macOS
 	 * Linux ubuntu

 On macOS the code didn't run at first - need to install tensorflow-macos first.

 Solution: docker for the different systems?

+- **Are the versions dependent on the system the code is being run on? (try running it on different machines, by checking out the code onto these machines.
+Does it work out of the box?)**

 ### Question 05

 *Explain the code*

 **Dependencies**
 ```